 Few organizations truly overlook their veteran employees as valuable resources.
 In fact, most go out of their way to recognize that expertise, formally or informally directing other employees to contact the internal expert anytime a relevant question comes up.

-This kind of “ask the expert” sharing of information and best practices is nothing new — colleagues have shared tips and techniques this way for perhaps thousands of years.
+This kind of “ask the expert” sharing of information and best practices is nothing new — colleagues have shared tips and techniques this way for hundreds of years.
 Today, however, organizational HR and Learning & Development offices are quickly coming to recognize the value of this “social learning”, and are finding new ways to support, preserve, and scale it, so that the information shared in an informal one-to-one discussion might be made of benefit for everyone else in the organization, anytime, anywhere, on-demand.

 Today there are a multitude of ways to store and manage institutional knowledge: